lisdude/toaststunt/docs/README.md

 - Telnet:
     - Capture IAC commands and pass them to listener:do_out_of_band_command for the database to handle.

+- Primitive types:
+    - Support calling verbs on an object prototype ($obj_proto).
+Counterintuitively, this will only work for types of OBJ that are invalid.
+This can come in useful for un-logged-in connections (i.e. creating a set of convenient utilities for dealing with negative connections in-MOO).

 - Options.h configuration:
     - LOG_CODE_CHANGES (causes .program and set_verb_code to add a line to the server log indicating the object, verb, and programmer)
     - OWNERSHIP_QUOTA (disable the server's builtin quota management)